 Answer: Normally, your hens start laying between 5 and 6 months of age and based on the breed, they will lay roughly 200 to 300 eggs a year.
 My favorite layers are Rhode Island Reds and the Buff Orpington for their wonderful brown eggs.
 The White Leghorns are prolific layers as well, laying large white eggs.

-For my pick of the top 5 egg layers, see the post Best 5 Breeds for Egg Layers.
+For my pick of the top 5 egg layers, see the post Best Laying Hen Breeds.

 8. Which are healthier and tastier, brown eggs or white eggs?